MinerTopia/monero-pool/README.md

     "payments": {
+        "enabled": true, // payday timer on or off "interval": 600, /*
+         This is how many seconds long the payment cycle for the miners who earned a payout is.
+         600 = 10 minutes
+         3600 = 1 hour
+         86400 = 1 day
+         604800 = 1 week
+         */
-        "enabled": true, // payday timer on or off "interval": 600, // how often to pay miners who earned a payout 600 = 10mins "maxAddresses": 50, // how many at a time "mixin": 3, // 3 is the minimum
+        "maxAddresses": 50, // how many miners to pay at a time "mixin": 3, // 3 is the minimum
-        "transferFee": 5000000000, // mind the decimals. .005 i think?
+        "transferFee": 5000000000, // mind the decimals. .005 I think?
         "minPayment": 1000000000000, // 1XMR minimum for payout to reduce fees "denomination": 100000000000
     },